Torpedo99/BoardGames/README.md

 # BoardGames
-A collection of games made using the NUI editor!
+A collection of games made using NUI!